Long-term orbital and rotational motions of Ceres and Vesta: Orbital and rotational solutions obtained with the symplectic integration

 \subsection{Rotational motion Ceres2017}

 The solution La2011 does not include the integration of the rotation axes of Ceres and Vesta.
-We compute then the solution Ceres2017 where the spin axes of Ceres and Vesta are integrated with the symplectic method of the section \ref{sec:oblisymp}.
+We compute then the solution Ceres2017 where the spin axes of Ceres and Vesta are integrated with the symplectic method presented in section \ref{sec:oblisymp}.
 We consider the interactions between the orbital and rotational motions and the torques exerted by the Sun and the planets on Ceres and Vesta.
-Like in La2011, Ceres, Vesta, Pallas, Iris and Bamberga are considered as planets and exert a torque on Ceres and Vesta.
-We use the same initial condition for the orbital motion than La2011.
-To integrate the long-term rotation, we use the parameters of the table \ref{tab:phycha} and the initial conditions for the rotation axis of the table \ref{tab:CI}.
+As they are in La2011, Ceres, Vesta, Pallas, Iris, and Bamberga are considered planets and exert a torque on Ceres and Vesta.
+We use the same initial condition for the orbital motion as in La2011.
+To integrate the long-term rotation, we use the parameters listed in table \ref{tab:phycha} and the initial conditions for the rotation axis in table \ref{tab:CI}.
 The integration is realized on $\left[-100:100\right]\MYR$ in extended precision with a time step of $0.005\,\yr$.
-We use the integrator $\mathcal{SABA}_{C3}$ developped for perturbed Hamiltonians by \cite{laskar2001}.
-A symmetric composition of this integrator with the method of \cite{suzuki1990} allows to obtain a higher order integrator as indicated in \cite{laskar2001}.
+We use the integrator $\mathcal{SABA}_{C3}$ developed for perturbed Hamiltonians by \cite{laskar2001}.
+A symmetric composition of this integrator with the method of \cite{suzuki1990} allows one to obtain a higher order integrator, as indicated in \cite{laskar2001}.

 The differences between La2011 and Ceres2017 for the eccentricity and inclination of Ceres and Vesta oscillate around zero.
 The amplitudes on $\left[-20:0\right]\MYR$ are about $0.008$ and $0.1\degree$ for the eccentricity and the inclination of Ceres and about $0.02$ and $0.2\degree$ for Vesta.
-These differences have similar amplitudes to the ones observed for a small change ($1\times10^{-10}\,\rad$) of the initial mean longitude $\lambda$ of Ceres and Vesta.
-Therefore they come from the chaotic behaviour for the orbital motions of Ceres and Vesta \citep{laskar2011b} and are then not significant.
+These differences have similar amplitudes to those observed for a small change ($1\times10^{-10}\,\rad$) of the initial mean longitude $\lambda$ of Ceres and Vesta.
+Therefore, they come from the chaotic behavior for the orbital motions of Ceres and Vesta \citep{laskar2011b} and are thus not significant.